Internist Questions and Answers

 Internists care for adult patients with a variety of internal diseases, from hypertension (high blood pressure) to diabetes.
 In addition to treating these diseases, internists help patients to control and manage chronic conditions and also help them prevent complications that can appear when dealing with certain diseases.
 Internists also provide patient education about early warning signs of these diseases as well as appropriate steps for prevention.
 In addition to this, internists also make referrals to other physicians, write prescriptions, or any tasks that other physicians would do.
 Depending on their background, internists may also split their time between seeing patients and conducting research and training in their chosen specialization, which can range from endocrinology to rheumatology, as well as oncology, nephrology and hematology, among many others.
 Internal medicine is a dynamic and ever-evolving field, and internists help to advance the field of medicine by sharing their knowledge and expertise with the healthcare industry.

 At Express Healthcare, we care about your health.
 Our kind and compassionate professionals are experienced in treating a wide variety of symptoms, ailments and conditions, and can help you live a better quality of life.
-Call us today to book an appointment to meet with our internist, or visit one of our convenient locations: we have three locations in Maryland and one in Virginia.
+Call us today to book an appointment to meet with our internist, or visit one of our convenient locations: we have convenient locations in Maryland and in Virginia.
 We look forward to serving you!
 We serve patients from College Park MD, New Carrollton MD, Falls Church VA, and Berwyn Height, MD.